 13. Market!
 Market!!
 Market!!!

-The final step about starting a poultry farm is marketing your products.
+The final step in starting a poultry farm is marketing your products.

 Part of the research you need to do at the early stage is how to market your birds and eggs.

-When this is done early, this step will be easy for you because you would have known what your customers want and how to approach them.
+When this is done early, this step will be easy for you because you would have to know what your customers want and how to approach them.

 The best practice that will help your business is to start marketing your birds at least 2 months before harvest.

-For example, if you raising layer birds, you should start telling people about eggs at 14 – 15 weeks when they have not started laying eggs.
+For example, if you raise layer birds, you should start telling people about eggs at 14 – 15 weeks when they have not started laying eggs.

 This is important because, by the time they start laying full capacity, you will not have trouble selling the eggs.